suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/about.markdown

 permalink: /about/
 ---

-I am a postdoc at the Department of Mathematics, University of Oslo in Oslo, Norway.
+I am a postdoc at the Mathematics Institute, University of Oslo in Oslo, Norway.

 Before that, I was a postdoc at the Mathematical Institute of Charles University in Prague, Czech Republic.